Winipedia/pyrig/docs/config-files/publish-workflow.md

 ### `PYPI_TOKEN`

-The workflow requires a PyPI API token:
+The workflow requires a PyPI API token for publishing:

+**Required:** No (optional - publish step is skipped if not configured)

+**Behavior:** If `PYPI_TOKEN` is not set, the publish step is automatically skipped and the workflow completes successfully.
+This allows the workflow to run without errors even if you're not ready to publish to PyPI yet.

 **Setup:**